Meet Our Faculty & Staff

 Before transitioning from teaching into leadership roles, Ben worked at McClelland School in Pueblo, Colorado and held counseling positions at Littleton High School, where he was also Varsity Boys’ Head Soccer Coach, and at East Elementary School in Denver, Colorado.

 Ben holds a BA in English, with a minor in psychology, from University of Denver and a MA in Applied Psychology and Counselor Education (Cum Laude) from the School of Counseling at University of Northern Colorado.

-Matt Barnes joined Community School as Upper School Head in 2015.
+Kevin Campbell joined Community School as Upper School Head in July, 2018.